SubconsciousCompute/meta-package-manager/src/libdoc.md

 # genpack
 A generic package manager for interfacing with multiple distro/platform specific package managers.

+All package manager wrappers are placed behind feature flags, so you can enable only the ones you need.

 ## Basic Usage
 ```no_run
 use genpack::{managers, Package, PackageManager, Operation};